 Future Business Leaders of America (FBLA) is the nation's largest student business organization with over 215,000 members across the nation.
 Missouri has the second largest state chapter with 15,000 members.
 FBLA's mission is to bring business and education together in a positive working relationship through innovative leadership and career development programs.
 Locally we support the national goals and mission by conducting workshops and bringing in guest speakers at local meetings.
 Each Spring the chapter competes in the 50+ competitive events offered by FBLA at the district, state, and national level.
 We also work to support our national philanthropy the March of Dimes.
 There are opportunities to network and travel at the National Leadership conference held at different locations each year.
 Our Website: http://stafbla.wix.com/stafbla

-The purpose of the Gateway Reading Program is to promote literature, literacy and reading.
-The program is open to Missouri students in grades 9-12.
-In the Spring, students vote for their favorite book from the list of nominated titles.
-The library at STA has copies of the books on the list and information about the program is on the library’s Moodle page.
-Student have to have read at least three books from the list before they can vote.
-The library sponsors a Gateway Readers Pizza Party in the Spring.
+The purpose of the Gateway Reading Program is to promote literature, literacy and reading among high school students in the state of Missouri.
+Students can choose to read from a list of fun, interesting, topical fiction.
+If students read two of the books on the list by March 1, they are eligible to vote for their favorite at a pizza party in the Spring.
+The library at STA has copies of the books on the list and information about the program is on the library’s website and Teams page.
 At the party students vote for their favorite title and have an opportunity to talk about the books they have read.
+T

 Girls Who Code - Montag

 Girls Who Code is a national organization whose mission is to close the gender gap in technology and to change the image of what a programmer looks like and does.
 Started by Reshma Saujani in New York City, Girls Who Code and is now over 90,000 members strong nationwide.
 The motto is Learn to Code and Change the World.
 Teams of students work to solve problems using computer science.
 Girls Who Code meets weekly and gives students an opportunity to deepen their computer science skills and confidence.
 Members include students from all grades and computer science abilities.